pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 A simple Switch statement can be used but the better method would be to create a table containing the returned menu names and the matching screen objects, lookup and navigate to the screen.

 The menu contains a text value to represent the screen rather than the screen object itself.
-A collection containing the txt value matching with the scrren object can be declared in the App OnStart.
+A collection containing the text value matching with the screen object can be declared in the App OnStart.
 One location means one place to change the navigation rather than using the Switch statement.

 ```
 ClearCollect(ScreenNavigate,